wbg-bigdata/global-nightlights-api/README.md

     node ./cli/ ingest-positions --no-headers <data-dir>/positions.csv

-Ingest a positions file that has headers:
+Ingest a positions file that has headers (`--no-headers` is omitted):

-    node ./cli/ ingest-positions --no-headers <data-dir>/positions.csv
+    node ./cli/ ingest-positions <data-dir>/positions.csv

 Ingest multiple positions files where their names start with "positions":